 What Is a Sober Living Home?

-Sober living homes — sometimes referred to as halfway houses — serve as a bridge between inpatient treatment and life outside of treatment.
+Sober living homes — sometimes referred to as halfway houses — serve as a bridge between inpatient/residential treatment and life outside of treatment.
 Sober living homes are highly structured and provide an environment that prioritizes your and the other residents' sobriety.

 Returning to a new normal after being in residential treatment can be challenging, especially because of the unpredictable nature of life.
 Although rehab is supposed to help you create a healthy and stable living environment for yourself to return to following treatment, immediately going back to the same place you lived when you struggled with addiction can be problematic.